tetsuo/tetsuo.github.io/articles/merely-monadic-go.md

 The introduction of [generics](https://go.dev/blog/intro-generics) in Go 1.18—a long-awaited feature enabling [parametric polymorphism](https://en.wikipedia.org/wiki/Parametric_polymorphism)—has greatly simplified implementing functional patterns, making the language more appealing and practical for functional programmers.

 Before we dive in, it's worth noting that Go's core strengths are rooted in imperative programming rather than functional abstractions like Monads.
-For example, if you're only interested in batching or delaying incoming data, the [rate](https://pkg.go.dev/golang.org/x/time/rate) package is likely more suitable than implementing a Monad to manage channels.
 Nonetheless, exploring monadic patterns provides valuable insights.
 Let's begin by comparing polymorphism in Haskell and Go.

+>> **Update (December 2024):**  Turns out a [proposal](https://github.com/golang/go/issues/61898) is now underway to introduce the `golang.org/x/exp/xiter` package, which complements the new [range-over-function](https://go.dev/blog/range-functions) (iterators) feature added in Go 1.23. 🥳

 ## Polymorphism in Haskell